6 Ways for Companies to Up Their B2B Sales Experience Game

 Digital selling platforms are quickly replacing phone-based and in-person selling today.
-Though B2C industries may be leading this change, B2B sales are not far behind.
-Consumerization of customer expectations is a natural outcome of this shift.
-Therefore having a customer-centric mindset and providing a great customer experience is becoming more critical in the B2B space as well.
+Though B2C industries were once leading this change, B2B sales have quickly gotten into the game.
+High customer expectations is a natural outcome of this shift.
+Now having a customer-centric mindset and providing a great B2B sales experience has become critical to success.

-90% of B2B executives say that customer experience (CX) plays a key role in helping them achieve their organization’s strategic priorities.
-While only 20% of B2B companies really excel at providing a good customer experience, which also reflects in their financial results.
+An estimated 90% of B2B executives say that customer experience (CX) plays a key role in helping them achieve their organization’s strategic priorities yet only 20% of B2B companies really know how to deliver this service to clients.

-How can you get in that 20%?
-While differences may exist in B2B purchase behavior, transaction processes, and decision-making dynamics, here are some time-tested ways to help you level up your customer experience game.
+So how do you get in that 20%?
+While differences may exist in purchase behavior, transaction processes, and decision-making dynamics, here are some time-tested ways to help you level up your B2B sales experience game.

 With B2B companies, it’s common to need multiple channels to complete purchases and get the job done.
 Just because your customers are jumping onto a different channel doesn’t mean that they don’t expect the same quality of experience.
 This is an area that B2B companies need to have a consistent focus on.